 This is why, it is common for folks who are overzealous and uninformed or who have received bad information to poison their own pets, particularly small cats and dogs.

-But in cats all things are not equal, and their liver is not capable of processing even smaller amounts of tea tree oil.
+In cats all things are not equal, and their liver is not capable of processing even smaller amounts of tea tree oil.
 Poisonings are frequent.

 Because of this cats should never be treated with anything more than about five drops of tea tree oil per teaspoon of carrier oil.
 The same thing applies to small, and some medium-sized dogs.